 Iron ore mining in Luxembourg

-1850-1870 First mines: small mines are opened by local landowners and Luxembourgish and Belgian ironworks.
+Small mines are opened by local landowners and Luxembourgish and Belgian ironworks.
 The works themselves are located at a distance from the ore in Dommeldange, Steinfort, in Belgium or the Sarre region.
 Ore transport is by horse carts and later by the first railways.

-1914-1948 Crises and reorganization: the German firms leave the basin and are replaced by capital from Luxembourg and Belgium (ARBED 1911), France (HADIR 1920) and Belgium (MMR 1935).
+The German firms leave the basin and are replaced by capital from Luxembourg and Belgium (ARBED 1911), France (HADIR 1920) and Belgium (MMR 1935).
 Two World Wars, an economic crisis in 1921 and the Great Depression of 1929 bring their lot of bankruptcies and unemployment.
 Miners and Workers organize into labor unions, through several strikes and manifestations they manage to obtain the first collective wage agreements in 1936.

-1948-1965 Opencast mining and modernization: Mining machinery is introduced into the underground mines, but mining is increasingly done above ground in large open pit operations.
+Mining machinery is introduced into the underground mines, but mining is increasingly done above ground in large open pit operations.
 Production record in 1957: 7.8 million tons.

-1965-1981 Mining crisis followed by steel crisis: non-profitable mines are shut down while the steelworks keep running on imported, less expensive, ore.
+Non-profitable mines are shut down while the steelworks keep running on imported, less expensive, ore.
 The steel crisis (1975) hits the works as well and leads to the closure of the last remaining Luxembourgish mines (Thillenberg in Differdange, 1981).
 The Luxembourg government is forced to financially support ARBED, the only remaining steel company, which restructures its factories and closes the last iron ore mine on the Lorraine side of the border ("Terres-Rouges" in Audun-le-Tiche (F), 1997).